Algous-Studio/TagStudio/docs/usage.md

 ## Refreshing the Library

 Libraries under 10,000 files automatically scan for new or modified files when opened.
 In order to refresh the library manually, select "Refresh Directories" under the File menu.
+OpenEXR image sequences are detected during a refresh and will appear as single entries with their full frame count.

 ## Adding Tags to File Entries